 All productions that are seeking union talent are encouraged to contact the appropriate unions ahead of time (such as SAG-AFTRA, Equity, AGMA, AGVA, ACTRA, FAA/BECTU, PACT, etc., depending on the project) to begin the process of determining what contract or agreement they'll be eligible for and the rules, regulations, and pay-minimums involved.

-Your casting notice will appear online prior to appearing in print.
+If you select the "Print Spotlight" upgrade, your listing will still appear online prior to appearing in print.
 If all of your submission deadlines and audition dates have passed prior to the next available print-publication date, then your casting notice may only appear online (unless updated info is provided for print).

 There is no refund available for not appearing in print.
 However, if you paid for the "Print Spotlight" upgrade, your notice will receive expedited treatment from Backstage's editors and will still be highlighted as a special Spotlight item in search results online, even if it does not make it into the offline magazine.

-In print, casting notices may be edited for size dependent on space and wording; contact Backstage for special rates if a guaranteed word-count is required or for other special requests.
+In the magazine, listings may be further edited down in size, dependent on available space and the length of the listing; contact Backstage for special rates if a guaranteed word-count is required or for other special requests.

-For assistance and more details, contact Backstage's casting editors:
+For assistance and more details, contact Backstage at www.backstage.com/contact.